WorkItMakeItDoItMakeUs/dta_rapid/README.md

 ## Attribution

-The CSS and javascript used from this theme are pulled from - https://github.com/AusDTO/gov-au-ui-kit
+The CSS and javascript used from this theme are compiled from - https://github.com/govau/uikit